Aktobe Aktyubinskaya Oblast, Kazakhstan Travel Guide

 Travelers with mobility challenges or other accessibility needs may plan carefully, as Aktobe’s infrastructure may not fully accommodate their requirements.

 Aktobe's infrastructure is generally not well-adapted for travelers with mobility challenges.
-Sidewalks can be uneven, and ramps for wheelchairs are scarce outside of newer buildings.
+Sidewalks can be uneven, and wheelchair ramps for wheelchairs are scarce outside of newer buildings.

 Many older museums or historical sites might not be very accessible.
 Private car hire or pre-arranged accessible transport often provide the most adaptable option.